Temporal decay of vortex line density in rotating thermal counterflow of He II: Experimental setup

-where $B$ is a temperature-dependent mutual friction parameter tabulated in Ref. \cite{Donnelly1998}, $\Delta_0$ is the width of the unattenuated second sound resonance, and $a_0$, $a$ are the amplitudes on resonance of unattenuated and attenuated peaks, respectively.
-The first formula applies for a disordered, turbulent tangle, where we assume a random orientation of quantized vortices uniformly distributed in all directions.
-The second formula (which differs by a factor of 2/3) applies to a situation when all vortices are oriented perpendicular to the direction of sound propagation (i.e., rotation without counterflow in the present experiment), on average, $\sin^2\theta = 1$.
-Since the polarization of the tangle cannot be determined in the present experiment, one should take into account, in addition to the statistical uncertainties, an additional systematic uncertainty up to 33\%.
-As argued in Ref.~ \cite{Dwivedi}, the typical kinetic and thermal response time\cite{Varga2018} of the present experiment are of the order of 10~ms, and second sound response time (inverse linewidth of the resonance) is, at most, approximately 40~ms. This ensures that the transient effects studied, which occur on the timescale of seconds, are significantly affected neither by relaxation times of the non-turbulent system nor by relaxation times of the measuring electronics.
+As argued in Ref.~\cite{Dwivedi}, the typical kinetic and thermal response time \cite{Varga2018} of the present experiment are of the order of 10~ms, and second sound response time (inverse linewidth of the resonance) is, at most, approximately 40~ms. This ensures that the transient effects studied, which occur on the timescale of seconds, are significantly affected neither by relaxation times of the non-turbulent system nor by relaxation times of the measuring electronics.